 Database scalability is an important issue for web applications.
 First, the database can be the most constrained resource in certain web applications such as on-line bookstores [4].
 Secondly, after other bottlenecks have been removed, the database server will become a bottleneck at a certain point if the load continues to increase.
 There has been a large body of research work on database replication, partition, caching, and clustering for improving database scalability [27], [32], [3], [8], [20], [10].
-However, existing systems often involve manual configuration of participating parties and their relationships, making them difficult to be deployed dynamically to new servers.
-Based on the existing research work and our DotSlash framework, we aim to develop a plug-in subsystem for DotSlash, which allows a dynamic content web site to improve its database scalability dynamically and in a fully automated way.
+However, existing systems often involve manual configuration for different participating parties to work together, which makes these systems difficult to be deployed dynamically to new servers.
+Based on the existing research work and our DotSlash framework, we aim to develop a plugin subsystem for DotSlash, which allows a dynamic content web site to improve its database scalability dynamically and in a fully automated way.